 I noticed Will kneeling next to me so I faced him.
 Reading the fear in his face I tried to say something, but my voice was failing me fast.

 „Will… transfusion… stop… stop…“ My head was spinning and I was losing my senses.

 They need to remove the bullet still in me, stitch the artery together, such a task is challenging even for experienced surgeons.

 I’ve felt his hands picking me up from the ground.
 The fear gave him strength to do that.

 „I’ll take you inside.
 Amelia, keep your hand in there, help me!“ William took charge.
 The bullet near the bone moved, inducing a wave of pain.
 My eyes turned to my head.

-„I know, I know, Charles, I’m sorry.“ He apologized for no reason.
-The time was at the premium.
+„I know, I know, Charles, I’m sorry.“ He apologised for no reason.
+The time was at a premium.
 They’ll have to act quickly or I’ll die of exsanguination.
 The third pair of hands supported my legs and all together transferred my limp body to the medical tent and onto the operating table.

 „I’m ready to prepare him for the transfusion.“ I overheard Will some time and some tools jingling later.

-A third voice, belonging to the soldier called Joseph, asked what he is supposed to do.
+A third voice, belonging to the soldier called Joseph, asked what he was supposed to do.

 „We need your blood.
 Are you healthy?“ Will’s voice.